cowniflow/TLM/README.md

 Shell script to execute parameterization.py.
 Needs following input:
 - A: size of the study region
-- lake_file: path and file name for the data file with lake  in the form of TODO (.nc)
+- lake_file: path and file name for the data file with lake  in the form of Nitze & Nicholson 2025 (.nc)
 - climate_data: path and file name for the file with data for one climate variable (.txt)
 - subset_file (OPTIONAL): path and file name for file with a subset of lake IDs from lake_file (.shp or .gpkg)
 - drainage_file (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp or .gpkg)